It’s not just about the total amount of medical bills and expenses you incur.

 Most people have $2,500 worth of medical payments coverage on their auto policy, commonly referred to as PIP or personal injury protection.
 You can use this coverage to pay medical bills as well.

-The best part about PIP is that you don’t have to pay it back out of settlement.
+The best part about PIP is that you don’t have to pay it back out of a settlement.
 Every dollar worth of PIP that you use is a dollar that goes directly in your pocket at the time of settlement.

 There is no downside to using your PIP coverage.
 Under Maryland law, your auto insurance carrier is not allowed to raise your rates for using PIP.